 * 9.5kW up to 42% more flow than a 7.5kW heater

 Q: What type of plumbing fitting is required to connect to the inlet of a Galaxy electric shower?

-A: An easy fit or compression fitting is required to connect to the unit, providing they meet the specification of the installation.
+A: An easy fit or compression fitting is required to connect to the unit, providing they meet the specifications of the installation.

-Q: When installing a electric shower, what size electric cable is required?
+Q: When installing an electric shower, what size electric cable is required?

 Q: What happens when an incorrect fuse size is fitted for an electric shower?

-e bottom right hand side of the unit that can be connected to a water supply coming from bottom, rear or top of the unit, the electrical connection block is located on the right hand side, mid way and has a knockout section for cable entry.
+e bottom right-hand side of the unit that can be connected to a water supply coming from the bottom, rear or top of the unit, the electrical connection block is located on the right hand side, mid way and has a knockout section for cable entry.